Shaaali/identity-apps/docs/sdks/java-ee-oidc.md

 breadcrumb: false
 ---

-# Add login to your Java EE webapp with OIDC
+# Add Login to your Java EE webapp with OIDC

 Follow the steps given below to authenticate users to your Java EE web application deployed on Tomcat with OpenID Connect using the [Asgardeo Tomcat OIDC Agent](https://github.com/asgardeo/asgardeo-tomcat-oidc-agent) which enables OIDC-based login and logout.